ginthozan-v/persolkelly-assignment-fe/README.md

 ```
 If you want to run the project on your local machine,
-first inside backend project, change then line 8 in package.json _from node to nodemon_
+first inside backend project, change then line 8 in package.json "from node to nodemon"
 then run the script **npm run**

+once the backend is running
+then inside frontend project go to src/api/index.js change the both base url to http://localhost:5000
 ```